Skip to main content

 Direct peer probing:

-By designing probing traffic to be indistinguishable from actual message propagation in the mixnet, direct verification of immediate peer properties becomes infeasible.
-For this purpose, a separate mechanism (next-hop telemetry, Section 4.3.1) exists that operates outside the anonymity requirement.
+By designing multi-hop probing traffic to be indistinguishable from actual message propagation in the mixnet, direct verification of immediate peer properties via loopback becomes infeasible.
+For this purpose, a separate mechanism (next-hop telemetry, Section 4.3.1) exists that operates at 0-hop outside the multi-hop anonymity requirement.

-The 0-hop and 1-hop probing mechanisms MAY NOT fully comply with the anonymity requirement, since they:
+The immediate-neighbour probing mechanism MAY NOT fully comply with the multi-hop anonymity requirement, since it:

-- Could be used as a first layer for relay nodes to discover viable candidates for future channel openings, which is acceptable as it does not compromise sender anonymity in multi-hop paths.
+2. Could be used as a first layer for relay nodes to discover viable candidates for future channel openings, which is acceptable because it does not compromise sender anonymity in multi-hop paths.

-The network probing mechanism SHALL utilise graph-based algorithms (breadth-first and depth-first) to efficiently discover and maintain network topology information while managing computational and economic costs.
+The network probing mechanism SHALL utilise the two probing modes (immediate-neighbour and loopback path) to efficiently discover and maintain network topology information while managing computational and economic costs.

 6. Compatibility